ShiftLeftSecurity/sbt-ci-release-early/readme.md

 ### Can I publish sbt plugins?

-You can publish sbt plugins to Maven Central like a normal library, no custom setup required.
+You can publish sbt plugins like a normal library, no custom setup required.
 In fact, this plugin is published with a previous version of itself :)

 ## Alternatives